riceissa/breathing/index.md

 Try slouching too as you do this exercise, and in general experiment with your posture.
 Your diaphragm will give you feedback on which postures work best.
 For example, when I slouch as I do this exercise, I notice my diaphragm can't move as well (both for inhale and exhale).
 Being too upright also makes it seem like my whole torso is too "stiff".
 So some intermediate posture seems to work best for me, but idk yet if this is optimal.

-I think this exercise might be "breathing-complete" in the sense that it's the only thing you need to cure shortness of breath -- but I am still actively testing out this hypothesis.
+I think this exercise might be "breathing-complete" in the sense that it's the only thing you need to cure shortness of breath -- but I am still actively testing out this hypothesis. i also suspect this exercise is "universal" in the sense that it is particularly easy to stumble onto. i sort of (with a bit of help) stumbled onto it while using the capnometer. the buteyko people also recommend this (or slight variant) exercise for beginners.

 ## Many small breath holds